 Creativity.
 Dancers need artistic ability and creativity to express ideas through movement.
 Choreographers also must have artistic ability and innovative ideas, to create new and interesting dance routines.

 Leadership skills.
 Choreographers must be able to direct a group of dancers to perform the routines that they have created.

 Persistence.
 Dancers must commit to years of intense practice.
-They need to be able to accept rejection after an audition and to continue to practice for future spots.
+They need to be able to accept rejection after auditions and to continue to practice for future performances.
 Choreographers must keep studying and creating new routines.

 Physical stamina.
 Dancers are often physically active for long periods, so they must be able to rehearse for many hours without getting tired.

 Teamwork.
-Most dance routines involve a group, so dancers must be able to work together to be successful.
+Most dance routines involve a group or pairs, so dancers must be able to work together to be successful.